lencx/z/README.md

 * [Google Translate](https://translate.google.com)(ID: `aapbdbdomjkkjkaonfhkkikfgjllcleb`): View translations easily as you browse the web.
 By the Google Translate team.
 * [Tampermonkey](https://www.tampermonkey.net)(ID: `dhdgffkkebhmkfjojejmpbldmpobfkfo`): Tampermonkey is the most popular userscript manager, with over 10 million users.
 * [«react» Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension)(ID: `fmkadmapgofadopljbjfkapdkoienihi`): Redux DevTools extension.
-* [JSON Viewer](https://github.com/tulios/json-viewer)(ID: `gbmdgpbipfallnflgajpaliibnhdgobh`): The most beautiful and customizable JSON/JSONP highlighter that your eyes have ever seen.
+* [«json» JSON Viewer](https://github.com/tulios/json-viewer)(ID: `gbmdgpbipfallnflgajpaliibnhdgobh`): The most beautiful and customizable JSON/JSONP highlighter that your eyes have ever seen.
 * [SimpleExtManager](http://blandlifedev.blogspot.com)(ID: `kniehgiejgnnpgojkdhhjbgbllnfkfdk`): A simple menu to enable, disable and access options of extensions.
 * [Axure RP Extension for Chrome](https://www.axure.com)(ID: `dogkpdfcklifaemcdfbildhcofnopogp`): An extension that allows local viewing of Axure RP prototypes from Google Chrome.
 * [Lighthouse](https://developers.google.com/web)(ID: `blipmdconlkpinefehnmjammfjpmpbjk`): Lighthouse is an open-source, automated tool for improving the performance, quality, and correctness of your web apps.